Eli Clare: Publications

 Eli Clare has published two books of creative non-fiction, Exile and Pride: Disability, Queerness, and Liberation (1999, 2009, 2015) and Brilliant Imperfection: Grappling with Cure (2017); a collection of poetry, The Marrow's Telling: Words in Motion (2007); and contributed to a number of periodicals and anthologies.

 Clare's scholarly work has been published in Public Culture, GLQ: A Journal of Lesbian and Gay Studies, Seattle Journal for Social Justice, Journal of Literary & Cultural Disability Studies, Tikkun, and Disability Studies Quarterly.

 Clare has also submitted chapters to the following anthologies: Gender and Women's Studies in Canada: Critical Terrain, the fourth edition of The Disability Studies Reader, Disability Studies and the Environmental Humanities: Toward an Eco-Crip Theory, Material Ecocriticism, The Blackwell Guide to Feminist Philosophy, Staring Back: The Disability Experience from the Inside Out, Queerly Classed, Unruly Bodies: Life Writing by Women with Disabilities, and Queer Crips: Disabled Gay Men and Their Stories.

 Queerly Classed is a collection of essays discussing the intersections of class background, social status, and "queerness", to which Clare contributed the essay "Losing Home".
 The anthology won the Lambda Literary Award for Lesbian Studies and was a finalist for the Stonewall Book Awards' Israel Fishman Nonfiction Award.

 Queer Crips: Disabled Gay Men and Their Stories is a collection of personal stories from gay men with disabilities edited by Bob Guter and John R. Killacky.
 To this anthology, Eli Clare submitted "Gawking, Gaping, Staring".
 The book won the 2004 Lambda Literary Award for the Anthologies/Non-fiction category.

 Clare's poems and essays have been published in Sojourner: The Women's Forum, Sinister Wisdom, Cultural Activisms: Political Voices, Poetic Voices, Points of Contact: Disability, Art, and Culture, and The Arc of Love: An Anthology of Lesbian Love Poems.

 Exile and Pride: Disability, Queerness, and Liberation

 Exile and Pride: Disability, Queerness, and Liberation is an autobiographical collection of essays first published by South End Press in 1999 and 2009 and republished by Duke University Press in 2015.
-Exile and Pride's expanded edition, published in 2009, was a finalist for Foreword's 2009 INDIES Book of the Year Award.
+Exile and Prides expanded edition, published in 2009, was a finalist for Foreword's 2009 INDIES Book of the Year Award.
 The 2015 edition includes a foreword by Aurora Levins Morales and an afterword by Dean Spade.

 Exile and Pride discusses Clare's experiences as a "white disabled genderqueer activist/writer" and explores the meaning of "home" through autobiographical narratives while covering the topics of oppression, power, resistance, environmental destruction, capitalism, sexuality, institutional violence, gender, and social justice more generally.